-1 The purpose of Crack
+2 The purpose of Crack

-The package CRACK attempts the solution of an overdetermined system of ordinary or partial differential equations (ODEs/PDEs) with at most polynomial nonlinearities.
-Under 'normal circumstances' the number of DEs which describe physical processes matches the number of unknown functions which are involved.
-Moreover none of those equations can be solved or integrated and integrability conditions yield only identities.
-Although applying the package CRACK to such problems directly will not be of much help usually, it is possible to investigate difficult DE-systems indirectly by studying analytic properties which would be useful for their solution.
-In this way overdetermined PDE-systems result.
+The package CRACK attempts the solution of an overdetermined system of algebraic or ordinary or partial differential equations (ODEs/PDEs) with at most polynomial nonlinearities.

+Under 'normal circumstances' differential equations (DEs) which describe physical processes are not overdetermined, i.e. the number of DEs matches the number of unknown functions which are involved.
+Applying the package CRACK to such problems directly may be successful, especially if these are ODEs, but the main type of application is to investigate qualitative properties of such DEs/systems of DEs and to solve the overdetermined PDE-systems that result in these investigations.